 Eating in Greece is a big part of your travel to our country.
 Visiting Greece must be a gastronomical experience!
-You must know what, when and how to eat the best of Greek specialties!
-If you are planning a trip to Greece or Athens then you must get a full local experience.
-This is a small guide about eating is Greece for all of you that are interested not only in Archaeology, Sun and Sea!
-There are several must do and some don’t, follow them and prepare yourself for an unforgettable Experience in Greece!
+You must know what, when, and how to eat the best of Greek specialties!
+If you are planning a trip to Greece or Athens then you must get a fully local experience.
+This is a small guide about eating in Greece for all of you that are interested not only in Archaeology, Sun and Sea!
+There are several must-do and some don’t, follow them, and prepare yourself for an unforgettable experience in Greece!

 Eating in Greece, The Street Food

 I think that it is the most famous food in Greece.
 You can find it literally everywhere.
-In every corner there is a shop that sells Souvlaki.
+On every corner, there is a shop that sells Souvlaki.
 This is the Absolut Greek Street food, the King of Food in Greece and extremely famous all over the world!
 If you are a heavy eater try to buy two souvlakia and you will be very full!
-With gyros (pork or chicken) with meat on stick (chicken, pork or Beef).
+With gyros (pork or chicken) with meat on a stick (chicken, pork, or Beef).
 You can even find it with lamb or with mushrooms or halloumi cheese if you are a vegetarian!